J-1 Visa Risk Analyst Jobs

 Verify the 2-year home residency requirement early

 Some J-1 participants are subject to a two-year home-country residency requirement upon program completion, determined by funding source and country of nationality.
-Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B or immigrant visa eligibility.
+Confirm your status with your designated sponsor before accepting an offer, since this affects any future H-1B visa or immigrant visa eligibility.

 Confirm prevailing wage compliance with your host employer